 - Preschool Teachers, Except Special Education: 7.6%

-Since California already has so many teachers to begin with, this anticipated growth should be very encouraging.
-And along with excellent job prospects, many of these careers feature relatively high pay.
-According to the Bureau of Labor Statistics, the following teaching careers in California featured the highest annual mean wages as of May 2015:
+Furthermore, according to the Bureau of Labor Statistics, the following teaching careers in California featured the highest annual mean wages as of May 2015:

 - Secondary School Teachers: $74,770